miklevin/MikeLev.in/_posts/2025-02-28-fasthtml-fastapi-llm-over-training.md

 only just dropped yesterday.
 I've already begun running it through the paces of being on the edge.
 It has the "feels" to appreciate my predicament but not a large enough token context window to help.
-I had to revert to 4o and o1 to get coding help, after getting empathy for the dilemma, haha!
+I had to revert to 4o and o1 to get coding help, after getting empathy for the dilemma, ahaha!

 So it's a particularly intense period of testing the frontier models because Anthropic's Claude 3.7 dropped a few days ago, and OpenAI's ChatGPT o3 not long